-Semester - 1⁄2 credit/unit - Elective - Recommended for Grade 11 or 12
+Semester - 1⁄2 credit/unit - Elective - Recommended for Grade 11 or 12 psychological disorders, motivation and emotion, and social psychology.

-Introduction to Psychology is a semester course that focuses on the history of psychology, biological bases of behavior, sensation and perception, states of consciousness, personality, learning, cognition, testing and individual differences, development, psychological disorders, motivation and emotion, and social psychology.
 The course introduces students to the methods of inquiry and evaluation used by psychologists and provides students with information about issues that all individuals encounter not only concerning themselves but in their relationships with friends, family, and acquaintances.
 Studying psychology should lead students to an appreciation of and tolerance for individual differences.
 Students should acquire insight into the complex determinants underlying individual and group behavior.